History of the Tunisia national football team: FIFA Confederations Cup

 Tunisia participated at the FIFA Confederations Cup on one occasion, a sole appearance in 2005.
 Tunisia qualified for the 2005 FIFA Confederations Cup as the CAF representative after winning 2004 Africa Cup of Nations.
 The opening match of this tournament was between Tunisia and Argentina, Tunisia lost by a narrow margin 1–2.
 In the second match, the Tunisians resisted until the 74th minute, where they conceded three goals from the German team to end the match, while in the third match they managed to beat Australia 2–0, to leave good impressions.

 Mediterranean Games

 The Tunisian national team participated in the football tournament in the Mediterranean Games 12 times.
 The first participation in the event was in the 1963 edition in Naples, Italy.
 Tunisia was satisfied with the sixth place at the time after being eliminated from the group stage.
 The Tunisian team reached the final twice, the first in the 1971 edition in Izmir, Turkey and won the silver medal after defeating in the final by Yugoslavia 0–1 and the second time in the 2001 edition in Tunis, Tunisia.
 The Tunisian team then won the gold medal after defeating Italy 1–0.
 The Tunisian team also won the bronze medal twice, first in the 1975 edition in Algiers, Algeria and the second time in the 2013 edition in Mersin, Turkey.

-FIFA rankings

-The Tunisian national team has always been one of the best African teams, especially thanks to its good results in the Africa Cup of Nations (3rd place in the 1962 edition, second place in the 1965 and 1996 editions and the champion in the 2004 edition).
-But also after the good results in 2017 and 2018: the 2018 FIFA World Cup qualification (eight matches: six wins and two draws) and friendlies (five matches: 2 wins, 2 draws and 1 defeat); Thus, the Tunisian national team reached the fourteenth place in the world in April and May 2018.
-It is also considered the best African team in the FIFA World Ranking between January and December 2018.
-Below is a chart of Tunisia FIFA ranking from 1993 until now.